Keflon/FunctionZero.CommandZero/README.md

 ```csharp
 AddGlobalGuard();
 ```
 Adds a global guard implementation.
-Commands that share a guard cannot execute concurrently.<br/>
+Commands that share a guard cannot execute concurrently.
-Commands can be given multiple guard implementations, though individual guard implementations can only be added once<br/>
+Commands can be given multiple guard implementations, though individual guard implementations can only be added once
-*CAUTION* Watch out for deadlock if you use the same Guard across multiple Pages.<br/>
+*CAUTION* Watch out for deadlock if you use the same Guard across multiple Pages.
 **Recommendation:** Implement `IGuard` in your ViewModel base class, e.g. by delegating to an instance of BasicGuard, so you can use the ViewModel ('this') as your Guard.<br/>

 ```csharp
 AddGuard(IGuard guard);
 ```
 Adds a guard implementation.
-Commands that share a guard cannot execute concurrently.<br/>
+Commands that share a guard cannot execute concurrently.
-Commands can be given multiple guard implementations, though individual guard implementations can only be added once<br/>
+Commands can be given multiple guard implementations, though individual guard implementations can only be added once
-*CAUTION* Watch out for deadlock if you use the same Guard across multiple Pages.<br/>
+*CAUTION* Watch out for deadlock if you use the same Guard across multiple Pages.
 **Recommendation:** Implement `IGuard` in your `ViewModel` base class, e.g. by delegating to an instance of `BasicGuard`, so you can use the '`this`' as your Guard.<br/>

 ```csharp
 AddObservedProperty(INotifyPropertyChanged propertySource, params string[] propertyNames);
 ```
-***Caution** May leak if you *recycle* your `ViewModel` or you specify a property on an object outside the scope of your `ViewModel`**
-The command can automatically re-evaluate the <c>CanExecute</c> delegate when a specified property changes,<br/>
+**Caution** May leak if you *recycle* your `ViewModel` and your `Commands` are built outside of your constructor, or if you specify a property on an object outside the scope of your `ViewModel` The command can automatically re-evaluate the <c>CanExecute</c> delegate when a specified property changes,
-allowing any UI controls that are bound to the Command to update their IsEnabled status.<br/>
+allowing any UI controls that are bound to the Command to update their IsEnabled status.
-**propertySource** : An object that supports `INotifyPropertyChanged`<br/>
+**propertySource** : An object that supports `INotifyPropertyChanged`
 **propertyName** : The name of a property on `propertySource`
 ```csharp
 AddObservedProperty(INotifyPropertyChanged propertySource, string propertyName);
 ```
-***Caution** May leak if you *recycle* your `ViewModel` or you specify a property on an object outside the scope of your `ViewModel`**
-The command can automatically re-evaluate the <c>CanExecute</c> delegate when a specified property changes,<br/>
+**Caution** May leak if you *recycle* your `ViewModel` and your `Commands` are built outside of your constructor, or if you specify a property on an object outside the scope of your `ViewModel` The command can automatically re-evaluate the <c>CanExecute</c> delegate when a specified property changes,
-allowing any UI controls that are bound to the Command to update their IsEnabled status.<br/>
+allowing any UI controls that are bound to the Command to update their IsEnabled status.
-**propertySource** : An object that supports `INotifyPropertyChanged`<br/>
+**propertySource** : An object that supports `INotifyPropertyChanged`
 **propertyNames** : Comma separated list of `propertyNames` found on `propertySource`
 ```csharp
 CommandZeroAsync Build();